kubernetes-sigs/slack-infra/slack-event-log/README.md

 - `team_rename`
 - `team_change`

+slack-event-log does not require any interactive components.

 The [slack app creation guide][app-creation] explains what to do with these values.

 ## Deployment

 Kubernetes runs slack-event-log in a Kubernetes cluster; check out the [config](../cluster/slack-event-log).

 slack-event-log can also run on Google App Engine.
-To do this, create a `config.json` file as in this directory as described above and then run `gcloud app deploy`, using a Google Cloud Platform project that has [App Engine](https://console.cloud.google.com/appengine) enabled.
+To do this, create a `config.json` file in this directory as described above and then run `gcloud app deploy`, using a Google Cloud Platform project that has [App Engine](https://console.cloud.google.com/appengine) enabled.
 For most Slack teams, slack-event-log should fit in the free quota.